Management entrenchment

+Management entrenchment is a industry-sociological phenomenon wherein the subordinate management of a company, franchise, or branch binds the efficiency, function, and knowledge of their workplace with their own person, rendering them irreplacable without incurring significant damage to the company as a whole.
+This phenomenon complicates the process by which a manager's superior can intervene with management, despite the presence or lack of protest.

 Management is a type of labor with a special role of coordinating the activities of inputs and carrying out the contracts agreed among inputs, all of which can be characterized as "decision making".
 Managers usually face disciplinary forces by making themselves irreplaceable in a way that the company would lose without them.
 A manager has an incentive to invest the firm's resources in assets whose value is higher under him than under the best alternative manager, even when such investments are not value-maximizing.

 Managerial entrenchment theory

 When managers hold little equity and shareholders are too dispersed to take action against non-value maximization behavior, insiders may deploy corporate actions to obtain personal benefits, such as shirking and perquisite consumption.
 When ownership and control is divided within a company, agency costs arise.
-However agency costs decline if the ownership within the company increases as managers are responsible for a larger shares of these costs.
-On the other hand, giving ownership to a manager within a company may translate into greater voting power which makes the manager's workplace more secure.
+However, agency costs decline if the ownership within the company increases as managers are responsible for a larger shares of these costs.
+On the other hand, giving ownership to a manager within a company may translate into greater voting power, which makes the manager's workplace more secure.
 Hence, they gain protection against takeover threats and the current managerial market.

 Examples of entrenchment strategies

-There are a variety of entrenchment practices that managers may employ, such as poison pills, super majority amendments, anti-takeover devices, or the so-called golden parachutes.
+There are a variety of entrenchment practices that managers may employ, including the following: